CodeWringer/ambersteel/documents/en/scenarios/adventures/the-night-that-would-not-die/the-night-that-would-not-die.md

 The stairs-quarter is named after its many stairs.
 The already very narrow alleys are a further challenge due to the many steps and large variance in height.

 Once something of a tourist attraction, this quarter is now a labyrinth of death.
 But perhaps that could be of advantage?
 It would be easy to lose one's enemies in these winding passages.

+#### Father Elias' Hospital
+Father Elias may not be doctor, nor know the first thing about medicine, but he will tend to anyone knocking on his door.
+Over time, his drive to help has attracted the like-minded.

+They moved from the infirmary wing of the church to their own building, dedicated to the treatment and care of the sick.

+And yet, even before tonight, people tended to avoid the hospital.
+Sickness and helplessness are a stigma many wouldn't willingly attract.

+Now, the place reeks of death.
+Whether from the lack of care, or the invasion of carcasses, you can be sure to find even more cold bodies here.
+But then again, medical supplies are hard to come by and the hospital is known to stock many.
+Better hope the fire doesn't get to them, first.

+## Encounters
+This is a (non-exhaustive) selection of possible encounters for the players to face.

+### The Rat-Catcher
+A slimy-looking fellow.
+The rat-catcher is well known in these parts.
+He's got a dirty and sly smile, a lazy eye and a dirty leather belt diagonally strapped over his shoulder.
+Rats are tied to it by their tails.

+This is the rat-catcher.
+He knows these alleys, most peoples' basements and even parts of the sewers.
+But he won't share his secrets.
+In fact, he barely speaks a straight sentence, instead resorting to oddly hinting at his intentions and licking his lips.
+He is very overtly a weirdo.

+Violence won't make him yield any information, instead making him squeal like a rat and boggling his eyes in panic.
+He's clearly not sane.
+Perhaps it is violence like this, done unto him in the past, that made him so.
+Regardless, the most use the players will get out of him, is if they can tail him, without him noticing.
+He will unknowingly lead them through the alleys, closer to one of the city gates.
+This way, the PCs can avoid some of the worse streets.

+If at any point he notices them, he will squeal and run away in a blind panic.
+Somewhere along the way, he is guaranteed to notice them and flee.
+It would be quite hard for the players to keep chasing him.
+If they do catch him, he won't be of any use, see the point about violence above.

+### The Cat Lady
+A middle-aged lady stands outside her burning home.
+She's crying and worried sick.

+When the PCs catch her attention, she'll stop them, even throw herself at them, if needed, and beg them to go rescue her little babies.
+The woman can offer no reward.

+If they agree, they'll have to enter the building, somehow.
+Flame seeks to consume all and endangers the PCs' lives.
+Attentive and nimble PCs may be able to spot and pilfer some silver tableware.

+The "little babies" are in the basement.
+It's a pack of well-cared for looking albino rats.
+At the far back wall, there is a flight of steep stairs, leading up to a locked hatch double door.
+The PCs have to catch the rats first, if they want to "rescue" them.
+There are small metal cages around, in which any caught rats can be held.

+### The Curious Plague Doktor
+In one of the alleyways, a masked man in a shoddy top hat is crouched over a mangled body, taking samples of blood with a nasty-looking syringe.

+This is an odd fellow, who will ask the players for a *small* favor.
+He wants a *live* sample of undead flesh.
+He suspects something beyond necromancy at work, but finds himself incapable of acquiring it, on his own.
+He would accompany the PCs to a nearby alley, where he heard gurgles and uncoordinated foot falls.
+Several tougher undead are clawing on the doors of the houses there.
+The PCs will have to grapple and hold one of them long enough for the plague doktor to take his sample.

+If they agree, as advance payment, he'll hand them an alchemical potion.
+As reward, he promises another potion.

+If the players try to take the potions by force, he'll use smoke bombs to disengage, run and hide in the alleys.
+The players can chase him with a successful, very hard observation test.
+He's a slippery fellow...

+### Citizens Stuck in a Burning House
+Screams for help from a burning house may alert the players that someone is inside.

+Inside are three terrified children, a lightly wounded mother, their grandmother and an unconscious, heavily burned husband.

+The front door is stuck, a fallen wooden beam has blocked it from the outside.
+The windows are too small for anyone to climb through.

+If and once freed, they'll want to get out, just as everyone else.
+The've nothing to reward the players with, but are grateful for the rescue.

+If the players simply move on, they'll be rewarded with heavy banging and more panicked screams for help that morph into screams of incredible pain and agony.

+### A Scholar in Need
+An intellectual, wearing a fancy vest and feathered hat, is currently busy trying to calm their mule.
+Leather saddle bags are laying nearby, seemingly intended for the mule's back.
+But the animal is freaked out and won't let anyone near.

+The animal is too small to ride and won't help the PCs get out faster.
+Its use is only for carrying the personal library of the intellectual.

+If the PCs can help calm the animal, the scholar will tell them of a relatively close way into the sewers.
+They themselves are too afraid to try the sewers - there are stories of monsters living down there and he suspects the sewes are also how the undead got into the city undetected.

+### Thug and City Watch Battle
+Even in the end-times, the city watch and local crime lords are vying for supremacy.
+They're currently engaged in a deadly battle and are blocking several streets with their fighting.

+Even if uninvolved, the PCs getting too close might put them in danger of stray projectiles or wildly swung weapons.

+Helping either side will cost time, but free up the way and earn the PCs new allies.

+### The Doom-Sayer
+A madman is raving in the streets.
+Despite his loud screaming, the undead seem to pay him no heed.
+A collaborator?
+Perhaps even the undead prefer to pretend he wasn't there.
+He's running around, babbling, hollering and howling and may scream promises of doom at the PCs.

+### The Templar
+A holy warrior who will attempt to recruit the PCs to help defend the temple, where survivors are huddled together, under the protection of the templars.

+If the PCs refuse, the templar may become violent towards them, cursing them for their vile selfishness and lack of solidarity.
+The PCs may talk themselves out of a fight, but the templar is a capable fighter who will be difficult to take on, even for a group of them.